Homemade Teriyaki Sauce Chicken Salad

 Feeding the gut bugs while enjoying one of our favorite flavor profiles.
 And keeping it clean – try to keep it as organic as possible!

-So I’m always experimenting with ways to use some of our favorite homemade gluten-free sauces like the Buffalo sauce or Teriyaki sauce in a salad.
+I’m always experimenting with ways to use some of our favorite homemade gluten-free sauces like Buffalo sauce, avocado verde or roasted veggie red salsa in a salad.
 Especially, when spring and summer comes around.
 The produce is just so much better!

-And I just love using fresh colorful vegetables full of natural vitamins and nutrients.
-Eat the rainbow!
+And I just love using fresh colorful raw vegetables full of natural vitamins and nutrients, too.
+Tomatoes, cabbage, cucumbers… Eat the rainbow!

 Teriyaki Chicken Salad | Gluten-Free, Dairy-Free